urgent-challenge/urgent2026_challenge_track2/README.md

 This script fetches/organizes all datasets listed in the [Data](#data) section.

-> NOTE: bvcc and bc19 datasets requires manual process after downloading
+> ⚠️ NOTE: bvcc and bc19 datasets require manual processing after downloading.
-> if you don't want to include them, comment the correspoding line in `scripts/data/prepare.sh`
+If you don't want to include them, comment out the corresponding line in scripts/data/prepare.sh.

-### 2) Launch training
+### 2️⃣ Launch training

 The following command train the UniVERSA-Ext with all prepared training datasets.
 ```bash